sebnitu/BaseWeb/README.md

 BaseWeb is a SCSS front-end development framework built to make working on web based projects more enjoyable.
 It&#39;s focused on keeping your projects simple, organized and responsive.

 ### Upcoming Features
-The main features being worked on right now are new blocks.
-The following list of blocks are what is coming soon:
+The main features being worked on right now are blocks.
+The following list of blocks are currently on the production list:

 * Modals
 * Tooltips